xoraes/kinesis-client/README.md

-# kinesis-client
+# kinesis-client -
 - Uses aws kinesis stream api to publish and consume kinesis data.
 It should be used to test real time stream data in your kinesis pipeline.
 Assumes that a kinesis stream exists in your aws env.
 If the stream does not exist in your env/region, a 400 - stream not found error is shown.
+- This tool uses stream api, not the KCL - thus no checkpointing is done and the stream will available for re consumption by your KCL application.

 ### Installation steps if you are new to GoLang !
     $ brew install go (for Ubuntu see : https://github.com/golang/go/wiki/Ubuntu)